 A couple weeks ago, I asked you all to weigh in on which color I should paint my front door.
 Thank you for the feedback!
 The top response was blue, with black and yellow being close contenders.
 Basically, it was a mixed bag, which meant I probably couldn’t go wrong with any of my considerations.

 As I always do when selecting paint colors, I held my fan deck up in the location and began flagging colors that stood out to me.
 I then taped the larger swatches from my Benjamin Moore color kit to the door and stood back.
 It didn’t take long for certain colors to jump out, and I quickly had it narrowed down to (you guessed it) blue, yellow and black!

 Yellow was the next color I eliminated as an option.
 Our house faces southwest and yellow was far too bright with the sun shining on it.
 I could also tell by my husband’s less than stellar reaction and my son’s shoulder shrug that it wasn’t their favorite color (although they usually defer to me when it comes to decorating decisions).
-Blue and black, however, were capturing my attention equally, and I decided to sleep on it (all this over a door color!).
+Blue and black, however, were capturing my attention equally.
+I decided to sleep on it (all this over a door color!).